benjaminescobar1/Capstone-Project-Resume/README.md

 ## Description

-This is a capstone project from Udemy course.
+This Capstone Project 1 from Udemy course.
 Created resume only using HTML.

 ## Deployed Website
 https://benjaminescobar1.github.io/Capstone-Project-Resume/